Did David kill 700 or 7,000 Syrians?2 min read

 The second verse says:

-Taken together, these verses reveal that David killed 7000 men fighting in 700 chariots.
+Taken together, these verses reveal that David killed 7,000 men who were fighting in 700 chariots.
 That makes 10 men per chariot.

 Of course, not all 10 men fought in a chariot back then in the war because it didn’t work out (regarding space).
 So, what they did was five teams of two men each.
 One soldier would drive and steer the chariot and the second would fight.
 Why five teams were formed, however, was simple.
-The chariot was the “tank” in war and they wanted to use it in the battlefield for as long as possible, because you could use it to storm to the front, attack and, in case of retreat, be able to drive back quickly.
+The chariot was the “tank” in war, and they wanted to use it on the battlefield for as long as possible because you could use it to storm to the front, attack, and, in case of retreat, be able to drive back quickly.
 Now one of the five scenarios could happen.

 Either one of the two warriors is injured (1), killed (2), exhausted (3), tired (4), or requires recovery (food) (5).
 It would therefore be problematic to leave the chariot standing.
 That’s why five teams have been formed per chariot so that they can switch among themselves at any time in one of the five scenarios mentioned above.
 In this way, it was guaranteed that the chariot always stays in the battle to gain an advantage over the enemy who is approaching on foot.